 Annual impact reports and statutory accounts can take months to prepare, but operational and monthly fundraising reports and management accounts should only take a couple of weeks.
 If these are not up-to-date, they may not reflect the current position, which may well have changed.
 And papers should be circulated sufficiently well in advance to give busy individuals time to read them and ask for any clarification they may need.

 Success requires effective decision making, so don't forget leading indicators.
 For example, your income to date, compared to budget is easy to measure, but you can't change it.
 Whereas, your projected income pipeline and donor recruitment are leading indicators.
 These are much harder to predict, but enable you to look forward and take action to change the outcome.
+Income is critical, so here's a CEF resource on how to do that well.

 Rather than informing decision making, reports that avoid issues or are over-optimistic about forecasts undermine it.
 Ensure that reporting is objective and, where assumptions or estimates are made, these must be underpinned by objective analysis and facts to support them.
 If it sounds to good to be true, it usually is.
 Ask for the presenter to explain his or her rationale for key figures and assumptions and, if a known problem suddenly disappears from reports, ask for an update.